cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ---
 Collections in Postman are a compiled series of requests within a specific environment.
 This tool is most useful for API testing.
 It is also a group of requests saved in one folder and made to execute one after another.
 The requests can be GET, POST, PUT, or DELETE.

-> <mark>Note:</mark> We will be using https://reqres.in as the sample REST API.
-There are many types of fake requests you may use to run the sample collection.
+> <mark>Note:</mark> The sample REST API will be taken from https://reqres.in.
+However, there are many other types of fake requests you may use to run this sample collection.

 **Step 1)** Create a new collection folder called ‘Testing’ by clicking the top left orange ‘+’ button and save.